How to select a cloud-based ERP for a small business

 Enterprise resource planning software.
 It sounds out of reach for most small businesses.
 A system reserved for big multinationals with thousands of users and pots of cash lying around.
 Perhaps it’s because of the name?
 In fact, more and more small businesses are adopting ERP.
 Advances in technology (think cloud) bring new levels of productivity at lower costs to businesses of all sizes.

 These efficiency-boosting tools aren't out of reach anymore.
-But choosing the right ERP for your business is a challenge.
+But choosing the right small business ERP for your company is a challenge.
 This quick guide will steer you in the right direction.